carbonfive/socrates/README.md

 It's designed for building conversational Slack bots, but is designed in such a way that other adapters could be written.
 It ships with a Console adapter for testing locally in the terminal as well as a Memory adapter for use in automated tests.

+Conceptually, a conversation is a sequence of asking and listening actions.
+As a conversational progresses, information is gathered and at some point, acted upon by the system.

 Conversational state is captured either in memory (deveopment and testing) or in Redis.
 This too is pluggable so that other storage backends could be used.

-Conceptually, a conversation is a sequence of listening and saying actions.
-As a conversational progresses, information is gathered and at some point, acted upon by the system.

 Here is a simple example, asking for one's name, birth date, and then responding with the current age.